efeatikkan/ADM-HW4/README.md

 <b>2: PROCEDURES IN EXERCISE 2</b>

-<b>2.1</b>: A conference dictionary is created where eahc conference id represents the keys and
+<b>2.1</b>: A conference dictionary is created where each conference id represents the keys and
 the list of authors id who involved in that conference is the value.

 <b>2.2</b>: Given a specific conference id a subgraph is created as follow:

-	-Using the conference dictionary, author ids of the authors who attended are identified -Using networkx subgraph function we created a subgraph induced by list of authors id
+	-Using the conference dictionary, author ids of the authors who attended are identified

+	-Using networkx subgraph function we created a subgraph induced by list of authors id

 <b>2.3</b>: Using this subgraph and necessary functions from networkx, some measures(degree,